Tampa Bay Rays Odds

 What is the Rays run line?

 The run line is spread betting for MLB.
 Unlike other sports that use a spread, the run line is typically set at 1.5, but sportsbooks will offer alternatives with adjusted odds.
-An average run line listing looks like:
+An average run line listing looks like this at sportsbook sites, such as DraftKings Sportsbook in Florida:

 - Toronto Blue Jays +1.5 (-140)